 - 1. Ensure that meals are compliant with the Older Californians Nutrition Program Menu Guidance. - 2.
 Serve meals that provide one-third (1/3) of the Dietary Reference Intakes (DRIs), are safe, of good quality, and at the lowest reasonable cost. - 3.
 Meals shall be served as indicated on the certified menus.
 If a menu substitution must occur, the following procedure must be followed: - a) The Subrecipient's Registered Dietitian must approve all menu substitutions. - b) A menu substitution form must be completed and signed by the Subrecipient's Registered Dietitian. - c) The completed menu substitution form shall be kept on file for County review. - 4.
 Food production procedures shall comply with Title 22, CRFC standards, and HACCP principles guidelines. - 5.
-Food production and meal service shall be under the supervision of a staff person trained in food service management to ensure food service sanitation and the practices of hygienic food handling techniques are followed. - a) This person shall function with the advice of the provider's registered dietitian. - 6.
-Production schedules or worksheets must be available in the food preparation area. - 7.
+Food production and meal service shall be under the supervision of a staff person trained in food service management to ensure food service sanitation and the practices of hygienic food handling techniques are followed. - a) This person shall function with the advice of the provider's registered dietitian.

+- 6. Production schedules or worksheets must be available in the food preparation area. - 7.
 Food shall be prepared in sufficient quantities to serve all participants. - a) Careful planning shall minimize the leftover food and prevent waste. - 8.
 Standardized recipes shall be used to ensure consistency of quality and quantity and adherence to menu guidelines. - 9.
 Appropriate utensils for correct and consistent portion control shall be available and used at each site. - 10.
 Food shall be packaged and transported in a manner in which it is protected from potential contamination and maintains appropriate hot and cold food temperatures. - 11.
 Meals shall be served to seniors as "offer versus serve." - 12.
-Temperature Checks: - a) All hot, cold, and frozen potentially hazardous meal components, including milk, shall be checked daily immediately prior to dispatch from the central kitchen and checked at all congregate sites upon delivery and immediately before meal service. - b) Have written procedures for monitoring food temperature.

-- c) Use a Food Temperature Log to document food temperatures daily - i.
+Temperature Checks: - a) All hot, cold, and frozen potentially hazardous meal components, including milk, shall be checked daily immediately prior to dispatch from the central kitchen and checked at all congregate sites upon delivery and immediately before meal service. - b) Have written procedures for monitoring food temperature. - c) Use a Food Temperature Log to document food temperatures daily - i.
 Review the completed Food Temperature Logs at random a minimum of every other month.
-If problems are discovered, an action plan must be developed to resolve the issue. - d) Document temperatures for hot and cold foods at the end of each HDM route once a month. - e) Completed Food Temperature Logs must be maintained on file for County review. - f) Prepared food's holding time shall be kept to a minimum and not exceed two (2) hours outside temperature control. - g) Milk and milk products shall be provided in individual, commercially filled containers, or shall be poured by a staff member directly from commercially filled bulk containers into the glass or cup from which it is consumed. - h) Single service utensils and tableware shall be used one time only and discarded after use. - i) The provider shall have a sign posted in the congregate area informing the participants of one of the following: - 1.
-Food removed from the congregate site is at the participant's risk; or - 2.
-Food is not permitted off the premises due to safety concerns.
+If problems are discovered, an action plan must be developed to resolve the issue. - d) Document temperatures for hot and cold foods at the end of each HDM route once a month. - e) Completed Food Temperature Logs must be maintained on file for County review. - f) Prepared food's holding time shall be kept to a minimum and not exceed two (2) hours outside temperature control. - g) Milk and milk products shall be provided in individual, commercially filled containers, or shall be poured by a staff member directly from commercially filled bulk containers into the glass or cup from which it is consumed. - h) Single service utensils and tableware shall be used one time only and discarded after use. - i) Have a sign posted in the congregate site stating, "Food removed from the congregate site is at your own risk." - Safety of the food after it has been served at the congregate site and then removed by the participant from the congregate site is the sole responsibility of the participant and may be consumed by the participant as he/she deems it appropriate.